IEG Fellowship Programme

 • Field of study: History, religious history, historical theology, or another historically oriented discipline; minimum degree requirement: MA, state examination, diploma, ecclesiastical examination.

-• Duration of work: At the application deadline, you should have worked on your dissertation for no more than three years; justified exceptions are possible.
+• When to apply: By the application deadline, candidates should have worked on their dissertation for a maximum of three years; justified exceptions are possible.

-• Funding of completion: At the time of application, your dissertation should be conceptually mature and the source research should be sufficiently advanced that a 8 month research stay at the IEG in Mainz would significantly advance the completion of your dissertation.
+• Funding of completion: At the time of application, the dissertation should be conceptually mature, and the source research should be sufficiently advanced to ensure that a 6-12 month research stay at the IEG in Mainz is conducive to completing the dissertation.

 • Doctoral supervision: As a non-university research institution, the Institute does not conduct examinations or award academic degrees.
 Dissertations are completed under the responsibility of the respective supervisor at the home university.